balasankarc/vijnana/README.md

 # Vijñāna

-A digital repository project for [ASIET, Kalady](http://adishankara.ac.in)
+A digital repository project for [ASIET, Kalady](http://adishankara.ac.in).
+Porting from RoR to Django.